 Give a subscription to the TLS - The Times Literary Supplement

 Looking for a gift subscription for someone who wants depth, expertise and breadth in their reading and lots of culture?
-How about giving them a subscription to the Times Literary Supplement, or the TLS for short?
+How about giving them a subscription to the Times Literary Supplement, or the TLS for short, or treating yourself to one?

 Take a look at the Times Literary Supplement (TLS for short)!